dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 * The url you need to put in the text box is your space url, for example: `https://space-name-here-staging.herokuapp.com/` followed by: `auth0/callback`.
 So it will look like: `https://space-name-here-staging.herokuapp.com/auth0/callback`.
 * Click the `Save Changes` button at the bottom of the page

-You will now be able to use your blog, and authenticate as an article writer.
-If you head over to your Heroku dashboard, you should see the build in progress or complete.
+You will now be able to test your application on a staging environment.
+So, if you head over to your Heroku dashboard, you should see the build in progress or complete.
 After this build is completed, you can browse to the URL for your staging environment and you will see an exact duplicate of the production environment.

 ## Conclusion